Manipulating Content: The SlingPostServlet

 To for example move the /content/page1 and /content/page2 nodes to /content/target, you might use the following command line:

-$ curl -F":operation=move" -F":applyTo=/content/page1" -F":applyTo=/content/page2" -F":dest=/content/target/" http://host/content/sample
+$ curl -F":operation=move" -F":applyTo=/content/page1" -F":applyTo=/content/page2" \

 Please note the trailing slash character (/) in the value of the :dest parameter.
-This is required for mult-item move operations using the :applyTo parameter.
+This is required for multi-item move operations using the :applyTo parameter.
 The moved items are created below the node indicated by the :dest.

 If any resource listed in the :applyTo parameter does not exist, it is silently ignored.
 Any item already existing at the move destination whose name is the same as the name of an item to be moved is silently overwritten with the source item.